Andy Cowell

 Professional website for Los Angeles-based actor Andy Cowell.

-andy lives in highland park, los angeles, by way of illinois, florida, santa barbara, alaska, and london. in addition to his ongoing conservatory training with gregory berger-sobeck, he holds degrees in film and environmental science from uc santa barbara. he has worked on television, regional & experimental theater, independent film, national commercials, videogames, animation, and audiobooks.
+andy lives in atwater village, los angeles, by way of illinois, florida, santa barbara, alaska, and london. in addition to his conservatory training with gregory berger-sobeck, he holds degrees in film and environmental science from uc santa barbara. he has worked on television, regional & experimental theater, independent film, national commercials, videogames, animation, and audiobooks.

 CLIENTS

-General Motors, Twitter, Salesforce, Anthem, Amazon, Samsung, New Balance, Dipsea, Honey, Norton Antivirus, Intuit, American Spirit, Chick-Fil-A, ThriftBooks, 5 Hour Energy, Envato, Misen, TriHealthNow, Soylent, Kinecta, Massive Assembly, HVMN, Cercacor, SunMed, DMI, FIS, Lighthouse, OneBlade Shave, Indiana University, Five BN Games, Asus, Kona Brewing Co, Museum Audiobooks, Southern Illinois University Press, Beacon Publishing, Clarissa Wild, Northern Vancouver Resource Council, Atlantic Lottery Corporation, Oklahoma Lottery, Peacock
+Bank of America, SpaceX, General Motors, Twitter, Salesforce, Anthem, Amazon, Samsung, New Balance, Quinn, Honey, Norton Antivirus, Intuit, American Spirit, Chick-Fil-A, ThriftBooks, 5 Hour Energy, Envato, Misen, TriHealthNow, Soylent, Kinecta, Massive Assembly, HVMN, Cercacor, SunMed, DMI, FIS, Lighthouse, OneBlade Shave, Indiana University, Five BN Games, Asus, Kona Brewing Co, Museum Audiobooks, Southern Illinois University Press, Beacon Publishing, Clarissa Wild, Northern Vancouver Resource Council, Atlantic Lottery Corporation, Oklahoma Lottery, Peacock, NJM

 about